 Environmental condition is operational or situational context in which access request occur.
 Environmental conditions are detectable environmental characteristics.
 Environmental characteristics are independent of subject or object, and may include the current time, the current day of the week, location of a user, or the current threat level.

-According to the description in i.13[i.13], an ABAC model is shown in Figure B. An ABAC access control process could be described as:
+According to the description in NIST 800-162 [i.13], an ABAC model is shown in Figure 10.2.2.1-1.
+An ABAC access control process could be described as:

 A Subject sends an access request to ABAC system.